 Our office is expecting spring internships to be hybrid (with virtual and in-person components) for both the District office in Warren, MI and the Washington, DC office.
 However, this can be adjusted as needed, and if you are only available virtually, please still feel free to apply.

 Candidates to both offices should possess excellent writing and communication skills, a flexible, positive attitude, and a passion for public service.
 Candidates should also be proficient in Microsoft Office and Google Suite.

 In the Washington, DC office, internships run throughout the fall, spring or summer semesters for college students and recent graduates.
-All interns receive stipends and gain invaluable work experience.
-The hours are flexible to accommodate students' hectic course schedules, but generally run 9:00 a.m. to 6:00 p.m. when Congress is in session, and 9:00 a.m. to 5:00 p.m. when not in session.
+Interns receive stipends and gain invaluable work experience.
+The hours are flexible to accommodate students' hectic course schedules, but generally run 9:00 AM to 6:00 PM when the House is in session, and 9:00 AM to 5:00 PM when not in session.

-In Washington, DC, remote interns' responsibilities will vary.
+In Washington, DC, interns' responsibilities will vary.
 They may be asked to answer phones, run errands, research policies and legislation for the Member and legislative staff, attend hearings and briefings and answer constituent letters on various issues before the House.
 As a result, interns learn about the legislative process and the many other functions of a congressional office.
 DC staff will work with interns to tailor projects to meet both their interests and key needs of the office.

 To apply for an internship in one of our offices, please complete and submit the Internship form.

 The application deadline for the Spring 2021 Term (early January – late May) is Sunday, November 14, 2021.
 Our office will contact applicants who have been selected for interviews in the following week.